Which Dutch Visa Should You Choose?

 - No job offer required to apply

-- Allows switching to another residence permit after securing employment
+- Allows switching to another residence permit, often upon securing employment with relatively low salary criteria

 Dutch American Friendship Treaty (DAFT) Visa